EXCLUSIVE: Biden mileage rule to exceed Obama climate goal

-They spoke on the condition of anonymity because the standards haven’t been finalized.
-But administration officials have been discussing the numbers with the auto industry.
+“The world isn’t the same as it was in 2012 when President Obama signed the clean car standards,” said Katherine Garcia, acting director of Sierra Club’s Clean Transportation for All campaign.
+“Millions of Americans have had to swelter in heat waves, evacuate their homes in the face of onrushing wildfires, or bail out flooded homes.”

-Making good on Biden’s promise during the presidential campaign, the regulatory action would tighten tailpipe emissions standards rolled back under President Donald Trump.
+Biden has set a goal of cutting U.S. greenhouse gas emissions by at least half by 2030.
+The transportation sector is the single biggest U.S. contributor to climate change.

-Acknowledging Biden’s goal of cutting U.S. greenhouse gas emissions by at least half by 2030, the rules would begin with the 2023 car model year and start by applying California's 2019 framework agreement on emissions standards reached between Ford, Volkswagen, Honda, BMW and Volvo, according to three of the officials.
+The proposed rules would begin with the 2023 car model year, applying California's 2019 framework agreement on emissions standards reached with Ford, Volkswagen, Honda, BMW and Volvo, according to three of the officials.
 The California deal increases the mileage standard and cuts greenhouse gas emissions by 3.7% per year.

 Requirements ramp up in 2025 to Obama-era levels of a 5% annual increase in the mileage standard and a similar cut in emissions.
 They then go higher than that for model year 2026, one of the people said, perhaps in the range of 6% or 7%.